olgaliak/seismic-deeplearning/contrib/segyconverter/README.md

-# Data Utilities
+# SEG-Y Data Utilities

 The raw and labelled data are contained in large segy files and need to be pre-processed into one or more npy files for use by the training scripts.

-## process_all_files.py
+## convert_segy.py

-THe `process_all_files.py` script can work with SEG-Y files and output data on both blob storage and local disk.
+THe `convert_segy.py` script can work with SEG-Y files and output data on  local disk.
 This script will process segy files regardless of their structure and output npy files for use in training/scoring.
 If the files contain seismic data, the data will also be normalized to have values between 0 and 1.

 The resulting npy files will use the following naming convention: